flozero/flozero/README.md

 ## Contact

-Feel free to reach out to me via [email 📫](hello@florent.dev) or [LinkedIn 📫](https://linkedin.com/in/flozero).
+Feel free to reach out to me via [LinkedIn 📫](https://linkedin.com/in/flozero).

-I'm always open to discussing new opportunities and projects!